Data toolbox: New York Homeownership Trends

 Foreclosure Trends in NYC

 To further our mission of promoting and protecting affordable homeownership, the Center closely monitors foreclosure trends in the five boroughs.
 The Center monitors foreclosure filings by tracking “lis pendens” filings — literally, legal notices filed with the courts that announce that lenders are beginning foreclosure actions against homeowners.
 The lis pendens marks the start of the legal process of foreclosure.
 Learn more about the foreclosure process by checking out our Top Tips for Homeowners Facing Foreclosure.
-The data presented here shows lis pendens filings in the city over the past 18 months.
+The data presented here shows lis pendens filings in the city for 2016.

 Lien Sale Tracker

 Each year, the City sells tax liens on thousands of properties that have unpaid debts — including property taxes, water/sewer bills and more.
 Once a lien is sold, paying the debt can become an overwhelming financial burden for families already behind on their bills, and unpaid liens can lead to foreclosure.
 The Center created the Lien Sale Tracker to show which communities are most at risk.
 Use the tracker to view the number of one- to four-family homes on the Department of Finance’s lien sale list by Community District.
 The tracker shows how many households in each area have liens that are scheduled to be sold.

 The Center also tracks various homeownership trends to guide and support our policy work.
 In analyzing mortgage lending, our policy experts track how lending patterns relate to factors like race and income levels.
 The map below shows majority black homeowner neighborhoods in eastern Queens, eastern Bronx, and the north shore of Staten Island, where many residents remain saddled with mortgage debts far greater than their home values.
 These “underwater” mortgages are an indicator of increased foreclosure risk and financial distress in neighborhoods.